 Providing behind-the-scenes access to the Museum’s resident artists, these programs take place throughout the year-long Artists-in-Residence program. inResidence programs serve as both an invitation to the creative process and a continuation of the Museum’s legacy of supporting emerging artists and their professional development.

 AIR Open Studios

-AIR Open Studios is a unique opportunity for visitors to directly engage with the Museum’s resident artists at the beginning and midpoint of their residency.
-Twice a year, the AIR open their studios to the public to discuss works in progress and share valuable insight into their practices.
+Artist-in-Residence Open Studios are a unique opportunity for visitors to directly engage with the Museum’s resident artists over the course of the year-long Artist-in-Residence program.
+In fall and spring, the artists open their studios to the public to discuss works in progress and share valuable insight into their creative processes.